eonist/eonist.github.io/_posts/2018-10-15-The-Encrypt-app.md

-My notes on how you can create your own file encryption app in a few minutes<!--more-->
+My notes on how you can create your own `Cloud encryption app` in a few minutes<!--more-->

 ## Encrypt.app
 1. Start automator (applications -> utils- >automator.app)